Richshutt/content-ops-starter/content/pages/index.md

       color: text-dark
       type: TitleBlock
     subtitle: An A to Z of all your technical needs
-    text: >+
+    text: >

-      Expert-led consultancy delivering innovative IT, AI, and digital solutions for education and the public sector
+      Expert-led, bespoke consultancy delivering innovative IT, AI, and digital solutions for education and the public sector
     actions:
       - label: Get started
         altText: ''